When Can I Sue for Dental Malpractice in Nevada?

 Many types of injuries can occur as the result of negligent acts by dentists.
 These injuries can have significant impacts upon your physical health and well-being.

-If you've been injured as the result of dental malpractice, our caring Las Vegas personal injury lawyers may be able to get you compensation for:
+If you've been injured as the result of dental malpractice, our caring Nevada personal injury lawyers may be able to get you compensation for:

 - Dental and medical bills,